lexisandoval/windy_city_rooftops_backend/README.md

 You may visit the API's website at https://windycityrooftops-api.herokuapp.com.

-You may also visit the main WindyCityRooftops website at https://windycityrooftops.netlify.app.
+You may also visit the main WindyCityRooftops website [here](https://windycityrooftops.netlify.app) or its repository [here](https://github.com/lexisandoval/windy_city_rooftops_frontend.git).

 **Please note that the websites may load slowly at first due to inactivity.**